 Also Known As – Camel Pose

-Benefits – This asana brilliantly opens your pectoral muscles and hip flexors.
+Benefits – This asana brilliantly opens your pectoral musclesi XThe muscles that link the front of the human chest to the upper arm and shoulder bones. and gives strenght to the hip flexors.
 It also tones all the limbs, especially the thighs.
 This asana works on the front part of your body, so the muscles in the frontal thighs get thoroughly toned and stimulated.

 How To Do It – Sit in Vajrasana.
 Lift your hips and raise your body such that the hip muscles and calf muscles are perpendicular.
 Open up your chest and lean back.
-Reach your arms for your feet, making sure your arms are stretched out.
+Reach your arms for the soles, making sure your arms are stretched out.
 Gently hang your head as you gaze at the back.
+Esnure that there is no adverse feeling at the lumbar spine area.
 Hold the pose as you take long, deep breaths.
 Release.

 5. Upavistha Konasana